COVID-19 Information

 • A clear and current Criminal Reference Check (CRC) with Vulnerable Sector Screening (VSS).
 If you cannot provide a clear CRC with VSS, you may not be accepted for placement by a field placement agency.
 A CRC with VSS must be obtained from your local police station.
 You will be required to obtain additional CRCs with VSS prior to each placement term to meet field placement agency requirements.

-• Current Level-C cardiopulmonary resuscitation (CPR) and mask fit testing from a recognized provider.
+• Current Level C CPR certification from a recognized provider.

 • Current standard first aid certification from a recognized provider.